JobaerChowdhury/jobaerchowdhury.github.io/_posts/2015-09-06-picture-language.md

 ## Background
 I remember I was fascinated by the example “A picture language”, while I was reading
 <a target="_blank" href="https://mitpress.mit.edu/sicp/">SICP</a>.
 However, I was unable to
 try that example out on my own, due to my limited knowledge on Scheme or Lisp.
-I am recently learning
+Recently I am learning
 <a target="_blank" href="http://elm-lang.org">Elm</a>, and while running <a target="_blank"
 href="http://elm-lang.org/examples">some examples,</a> I found it’s very easy to draw something on the browser.
 And the first thing I wanted to do is to simulate the picture language example using Elm.
 This example